Black American Heritage Flag: Design

 Melvin Charles described the story behind the design of the Black American Heritage Flag and the historic event when it was raised at City Hall.

 "We came up with this idea to make a flag that had diagonal stripes of red and black," he explained, "and to have a fig wreath circled in the center of it, and a blunted sword.
 Of course, we had to recognize that each item, we had to have some sort of explanation."

 The gold-colored blunted sword represent "the feeling of having pride and also knowing, when you have a blunted sword, when you blunt it you learn to curdle the earth," he continued, "the wreath, which we also had in the color gold" symbolized peace, prosperity, and everlasting life.
 Red was chosen to represent the "rich blood we shed for freedom, justice, and human dignity, and the color black was for the pride in our pigmentation."

-There is also an alternative variation of the Black American Heritage Flag that possesses the same ideas and symbolisms as the original design of the Heritage Flag that Melvin Charles and Gleason Jackson set in place.
-The difference between the original version of the flag and the newer design is that it's more cartoonish and has a brighter set of colors.
-It is unclear from where the unauthorized Heritage flag design revision originated.
-However, it has somehow cemented itself as an alternative for the original, and authorized, Heritage Flag design.
-On September 12, 2023, countering the newer design of the Heritage Flag, Melvin Charles's daughter showed discontent with the new design on an Instagram post captioned:

-"Please be mindful when you purchase Black American Heritage Flag products.
-In this 'grab and go' culture, many have not honored the original design."

-Followed by images of the original design of the Heritage Flag titled: "original design!!!" and the new design of the flag titled: "not the original".